MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-models-mlflow.md

 MLflow supports model's stages to manage model's lifecycle.
 Model's version can transition from one stage to another.
 Stages are assigned to a model's version (instead of models) which means that a given model can have multiple versions on different stages.

 > [!IMPORTANT]
 > Stages can only be accessed using the MLflow SDK.
-They don't show up in the [Azure Machine Learning Studio portal](https://ml.azure.com) and can't be retrieved using neither Azure Machine Learning SDK, Azure Machine Learning CLI, or Azure Machine Learning REST API.
+They don't show up in the [Azure ML Studio portal](https://ml.azure.com) and can't be retrieved using neither Azure ML SDK, Azure ML CLI, or Azure ML REST API.
 Creating deployment from a given model's stage is not supported by the moment.

 ### Querying model stages